hellohaptik/docs_haptik/docs/bot-analytics/smart-funnel.md

 **Result**: F1 got completed as all the entities are collected.

-> When any funnel definition is changed, the drop offs for all other queries will need to be recalculated.
+> When any funnel definition is changed, the drop offs for all other funnels will need to be recalculated.

 ### Drop-Off Points